dsyer/presos/decks/functions.md

 But not everything is a function

-So platforms have to adapt to real needs...
+So platforms adapt to real needs...

 ## Cloud Abstractions